International Climate Leadership

 The Climate Registry to Host Delegation of States at COP25

-The Climate Registry and the Climate Action Reserve will host a bipartisan delegation of governors, senior government officials, business leaders, academics and NGOs at the 25th Conference of the Parties (COP25) to the United Nations Framework Convention on Climate Change (UNFCCC) in Santiago, Chile from December 7-14, 2019.
+The Climate Registry and the Climate Action Reserve will host a bipartisan delegation of governors, senior government officials, business leaders, academics and NGOs at the 25th Conference of the Parties (COP25) to the United Nations Framework Convention on Climate Change (UNFCCC) in Madrid, Spain from December 7-14, 2019.

 TCR and the Climate Action Reserve have launched a new website (copdelegation.org) dedicated to our joint delegation.
 The website provides details on our COP activities, resources for delegates, and information on how you can support our delegation.